Draft — not yet published.

 The first failure of reasoning is often not factual but ontological.
 A mind begins to manipulate objects without preserving what kind of objects they are.
 Then condition is confused with identity, possibility with actuality, interpretation with reality, and narrative with the thing narrated.

-A system of thought must distinguish between: observation, belief, inference, projection, hypothesis, explanation, rhetoric.
+Epistemic order governs the discipline of claims.
+A system of thought must distinguish between observation, belief, inference, projection, hypothesis, explanation, and rhetoric.
+If it does not, then everything it says collapses into one undifferentiated register of apparent knowledge.

 No system of thought is morally empty.
 The moment it decides what matters, what counts as relevant harm, what risks are acceptable, and what forms of concealment are permissible, it has already entered the moral order.

-So moral thought here does not mean vague goodness.
+Moral thought here does not mean vague goodness.
 It means explicit obligation: fidelity to what was actually known, honesty about uncertainty, restraint in the use of hypothetical reasoning, disclosure of perspective where interpretation enters, refusal to let eloquence outrun justification.

-VI.
 The unity of the triad

 These three orders are distinct, but they do not stand alone.

 Ontology without epistemic discipline becomes mere classification without warrant.
-Epistemic without ontology becomes confusion about what sort of thing is being claimed.
+Epistemic order without ontology becomes confusion about what sort of thing is being claimed.
 Where both operate but moral discipline is absent, the result is technique without responsibility.
 And moral aspiration, severed from ontological and epistemic rigor, collapses into rhetoric.

 From this alignment follow later consequences.
 One begins to see that reality must be handled through distinct kinds of objects, that claims must be admitted under discipline, that uncertainty must remain explicit.
-Condition must be justified rather than merely announced.
-Hypothetical constructions must remain bounded.
-Interpretation must identify itself, and explanation must remain accountable to basis.
+But those are later consequences.
+The first thing is the triad itself.

 Closing formulation